MananTank/responsive-rsc/readme.md

   }

   // use `from` and `to` to show the currently selected date range
-  // when calling `handleUpdate` with new range - they will be updated instantly - even if new route is still loading return <div> ... </div>
+  // when calling `handleUpdate` with new range - these search params be updated instantly - even if new route is still loading return <div> ... </div>
 }
 ```